SE-ML/se-ml.github.io/best_practices/_posts/2020-01-21-training_metric.md

 Simple metrics, that are easy to measure and comprehend are considered better proxies for the "true" objective.
-Working together with business or data analysts to ensure the metrics reflect business value helps to align the measurements with the true objective.
+Working together with business or data analysts to ensure the metrics reflect business value helps to align the measurements with the "true" objective.

 A great example can be found in <a href="https://developers.google.com/machine-learning/guides/rules-of-ml" target="blank">the 13th rule for machine learning</a> by Martin Zinchevich.